The Parenting Agreement

-The vast majority of child custody cases are able to be resolved before a case needs to go to court.
-This can happen as a result of informal negotiations between the parents or other parties (and their attorneys) or through alternative dispute resolution processes like mediation or collaborative law.
-Below is a discussion about parenting agreements and court approval of the same in child custody cases.
+Most child custody cases can be resolved before a case needs to go to court.
+This can happen due to informal negotiations between the parents or other parties (and their attorneys).
+Or, it can happen through alternative dispute resolution processes like mediation or collaborative law.
+Below is a discussion about parenting agreements and court approval in child custody cases.

 What Is a Parenting Agreement?

-If the parents or other parties in a custody dispute (and their attorneys) negotiate and resolve all issues related to child custody and visitation, whether informally or through out-of-court processes like mediation or collaborative law, the couple's decisions are finalized in detail in a written agreement.
-This agreement may be referred to as a "settlement agreement" in some states, while in other states the document may be called a "custody agreement" or "parenting agreement."
+Suppose the parents or other parties in a custody dispute (and their attorneys) negotiate and resolve all child custody and visitation issues.
+In that case, the couple's decisions are finalized in detail in a written agreement.
+Different states use different terms to describe this agreement, including:

 What Should the Agreement Include?

-Although one should keep in mind that such agreements will vary widely from case to case, they typically cover the key areas affecting the parents' children, such as:
+A good parenting agreement should address several key areas to provide clarity and stability for the child and the parents.
+Keep in mind that such agreements will vary from case to case.
+But they typically cover the key areas affecting the parents' children, such as:

 Many states have specific requirements for things that must be addressed in parenting agreements.
-Keep in mind that the above are simply some of the most common and important issues dealt with by parents who are splitting up.
-Parents can customize an agreement in countless ways to their and their children's specific needs.
+Remember that the above are simply some of the most common and important issues dealt with by parents splitting up.
+Parents can customize an agreement to their and their children's specific needs in countless ways.

 Parenting Agreements and Court Approval